ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/the-console/console-tabs/queries/index.html.markdown

 <td width="16">
 </td>
 <td>
-Please refer to the [Sharing](/developers/user-guide/product-guide/the-console/sharing) section for details
+  Please refer to the <a href="/developers/user-guide/product-guide/the-console/sharing">Sharing</a> section for details

 </td>
 </tr>